Boston Celtics: Los Angeles Lakers

 The Celtics have won the first eight finals meetings, while the Lakers won three of last four.

 The rivalry had been less intense since the retirements of Magic Johnson and Larry Bird in the early 1990s, but in 2008 it was renewed as the Celtics and Lakers met in the Finals for the first time since 1987, with the Celtics winning the series in six games.
 They faced off once again in the 2010 NBA Finals which the Lakers won in seven games.
 The two teams are first and second for the highest number of championships, with the Celtics leading the Lakers, 18 titles to 17; together, their 35 championships account for almost half of the 78 championships in NBA history.
+In total, the Celtics lead the rivalry with 212 wins, to the Lakers 166.
+The Celtics are the only team in the NBA with a winning record against the Lakers.

 Atlanta Hawks

 The Celtics–Hawks rivalry is a rivalry in the Eastern Conference of the National Basketball Association that has lasted for over five decades, although the two teams have played each other since the 1949–50 season, when the then-Tri-Cities Blackhawks joined the NBA as part of the National Basketball League and the Basketball Association of America merger.
 However, the Blackhawks could not field a truly competitive team until they moved to St. Louis as the St. Louis Hawks after a four-year stopover at Milwaukee.
 The two teams have faced each other eleven times in the NBA Playoffs, four times in the NBA Finals, with the Celtics winning ten of twelve series against the Hawks, including three out of four NBA Finals.
 While the Hawks have only defeated the Celtics twice out of eleven series in the NBA Playoffs, they still often managed to make their series with the Celtics memorable.
 The rivalry intensified in 2016 with Hawks All-Star Center Al Horford spurning the team and joining the Celtics.